dolph/recipes/shrimp-burgers.md

 Then, add the remaining shrimp and pulse until the desired final texture is achieved.

-Form into 4 patties.
+Form into six 4oz patties.
 Chill 15–30 minutes for binding.

 ## Lemon-herb mayo